This challenge is no longer accepting new submissions.

 - Output file in prescribed format.

-Includes classification of clauses contained in Validation File, along with confidence scores.
+Includes classification of clauses contained in Validation File, with the following information:

 - Clause ID

 - Prediction: 0 - acceptable, 1 - unacceptable